 Purchasing and Contract Compliance

 Policies and procedures place emphasis on sustainability in all purchasing activities.
 Contracts for major capital projects include provision for required tracking and reporting of diversion by material type for large scale contracts such as replacement of escalators, carpeting, and lighting fixtures.

 The Moscone Center sits in the heart of the city's urban core, with convenient access to local and regional mass transportation.
 It is also within close proximity of nearly 20,000 hotel rooms.
-SMG promotes the use of transit in all public information sources including telephone recordings and website, as well as encouraging employee participation in the Commuter Check program as a means of supporting transit use among the facility's workforce.
+ASM Global promotes the use of transit in all public information sources including telephone recordings and website, as well as encouraging employee participation in the Commuter Check program as a means of supporting transit use among the facility's workforce.